 Making gelato is both an art and a science.
 Although there are plenty of gelato factories, the best gelato comes from small artisan shops.
 If you are looking for delicious gelato, always go to a shop that advertises gelato artigianale.
 This means that the ice cream is made fresh daily, by hand.
 Good gelato contains only fresh ingredients and no artificial flavorings.
 Traditional gelato shops don’t pile their ice cream up in mountains, instead, they keep it in submerged metal containers with a metal lid.

 There are two types of gelato: cream and fruit.
 Fruit gelato is made without cream, milk, or eggs.
 Vegan gelato is also on the rise, often made with soy or rice milk.

 You will be able to find fantastic gelato everywhere in Italy, but most Italians will agree that the very best gelato comes from Sicily.

 Some food requires more effort to produce than others.
 Truffles are a big part of traditional Italian cuisine, especially in central Italy.
-Unfortunately, truffle cannot be farmed.
+Unfortunately, truffles cannot be farmed.
 It only grows in the wild, and finding them isn’t always easy.
 This is why truffles are so expensive.

 The Italian province of Umbria is the biggest producer of truffles.
-Here, truffle hunting is a family business, and these locals known the woods inside and out.
+Here, truffle hunting is a family business, and these locals know the woods inside and out.
 Originally, pigs were used for hunting for truffles, but they cause too much damage.
 Truffle hunters now train dogs to find the elusive mushrooms.
 To meet popular demand, some hunters will now take tourists out with them to find this “black gold.”